Nursing Today Elsevier eBook on VitalSource, 9th Edition

 Unit II: Nursing: A Developing Profession 6.
 Historical Perspectives 7.
 Nursing Education 8.
 Nursing Theories 9.
 Professional Image of Nursing

 Unit III: Nursing Management 10.
 Nursing Management & Leadership 11.
 Building Nursing Management Skills 12.
 Effective Communication & Team Building 13.
 Conflict Management 14.
 Delegation in the Clinical Setting

 Unit IV: Current Issues in Health Care 15.
 The Health Care Organization and Patterns of Nursing Care Delivery 16.
 Economics in the Health Care Delivery System 17.
 Political Action in Nursing 18.
 Collective Bargaining 19.
 Ethical Issues 20.
 Legal Issues

 Unit V: Contemporary Nursing Practice 21.
 Cultural & Spiritual Awareness 22.
 Quality Patient Care 23.
 Nursing Informatics 24.
 Using Evidence-Based Practice and Nursing Research 25.
 Work Place Issues 26.
 Emergency Preparedness

 Appendix A: Boards of Nursing Appendix B: National Nursing Organizations Appendix C: American Nurses Association and Constituent Member Associations Appendix D: Canadian Nursing Associations

-JoAnn Zerwekh, MSN, EdD, RN, President/CEO, Nursing Education Consultants, Chandler, AZ; Nursing Faculty - Online Campus, University of Phoenix, Phoenix, AZ and Jo Carol Claborn, MS, RN, Nurse Educator, Seymour, Texas
+JoAnn Zerwekh, EdD, RN, President/CEO, Nursing Education Consultants, Chandler, AZ; Nursing Faculty - Online Campus, University of Phoenix, Phoenix, AZ and Jo Carol Claborn, MS, RN, Nurse Educator, Seymour, Texas